-And this is what defines your Retention Rate – the number of users who visit your app at least once, within a given time-frame.
+And this is what defines your Retention Rate – the number of users who revisit your app (after installing) at least once, within a given time-frame.

 Many marketers prefer focusing more on retention than acquisition (if the latter numbers are respectable of course) as your retention efforts do not cost you any money unlike the sales and marketing costs attached with your acquisition efforts.

 You’ll ideally measure your retention rates on a monthly, quarterly or yearly basis and the best part is you can even use cohort analysis to get a more granualarised view of your retention rates.
 A case in point could be when you push an app update and want to see how your users received it.